Water privatisation in Jakarta: Access by the poor

 The private companies have specifically attempted to improve the supply of clean drinking water to slum areas where house connections are difficult because residents do not own the land on which they live.
 However, these attempts have been fairly limited.
 For example, Palyja has installed so-called Master Meters, from which residents in communities can connect themselves with the assistance of NGOs such as Mercy Corps.
 As of 2012, however, there were only 3 Master Meters, one in Rawa Bebek and 2 in Jembatan Besi.
 The Master Meters provide cleaner water than water vendors at about half the costs to households, but the impact of the program is minimal because of its limited size.
 In addition, Palyja has built 47 water kiosks in or near slum areas where residents can obtain clean water.
 Piped connections were also expanded.
 One example is a project in Western Jakarta under which Palyja connected more than 5,000 poor households and was reimbursed through an output-based aid grant from the Global Partnership on Output-Based Aid.
-As part of the project connection fees were reduced to USD 13, or less than one tenth of the usual fee.
+As part of the project connection fees were reduced to US$13, or less than one tenth of the usual fee.
 75 percent of the subsidy was paid to PALYJA upon independent verification of the installation of a working connection and the remaining 25 percent after verification of three consecutive months of satisfactory service delivery.
 Another example is in Marunda where TPJ completely waived connection fees and even installed in-house connections for free for 1,600 households using a grant from Thames Water.
 It allowed the poorest households to pay the connection fee in 12 monthly instalments through the water bill.
 However, these efforts have been limited in part because there are disincentives to connect the poor even when they have a legal title to their land.
 These disincentives existed when the system was managed publicly and remain in place under private management: Revenues from poor customers are low, thus increasing the deficit of the entities in charge of service provision; the cost of connecting the poor in dense existing settlements is higher than connecting new middle-income settlements; and finally a "mafia" of water vendors and hydrant operators defends its monopoly of selling water to the poor at high prices, sometimes even through violent intimidation of customers, competing vendors, the police and city officials.